MSCI-245-S20/MySQL-Creating_databases_and_inserting_data/.guides/content/Inserting-values-5d40.md

+We now switch back to our work on the guitars_collection database, which we last created a `catalog` table in.

 Now that our `catalog` table has been created, it's time to `INSERT` some data into it.

 As part of the SQL _data manipulation language_ (DML), the `INSERT` SQL keyword represents the __CREATE__ word of the _CRUD_ acronym.